-The question arises as to the mechanisms underpinning these multidimensional, and potentially highly beneficial, effects which stem from induced ketosis or BHB administration and the first objective of this paper aims to answer this question.
-In doing so we will first focus on the properties of BHB as a free radical scavenger an activator of histone deacetylase (HDAC) (Shimazu et al., 2013; Kong et al., 2017; Wang et al., 2017) and then move on to discuss the plethora of favourable biochemical changes in antioxidant and bioenergetic profiles resulting from the upregulation of NAD+ which has been repeatedly observed in the brains of animals and in humans following protracted ketosis or ketonemia (Grabacka et al., 2016b; Elamin et al., 2017, 2018a; Xin et al., 2018).
-The physiological role of all the molecules discussed above is depicted in Table 1.
+Abbreviations: AMPK, AMP-activated protein kinase; ARE, antioxidant response element; FOX, forkhead box; KEAP1, Kelch ECH associating protein 1; NAD, Nicotinamide adenine dinucleotide; NF- κ B, Nuclear factor- κ B; Nrf-2, nuclear factor erythroid 2-related factor 2; PARP1, Poly (ADP-ribose) polymerase 1; PGC 1 alpha, Pparg coactivator 1 alpha; PPARalpha, Peroxisome proliferator-activated receptor alpha; PPRAgamma, Peroxisome proliferator-activated receptor gamma; PPREs, Peroxisome proliferator hormone response elements; SIRT-1, Sirtuin 1; SIRT-3, Sirtuin 3. effects that stem from induced ketosis or BHB administration, and the first objective of this paper aims to answer this question.
+In doing so, we will first focus on the properties of BHB as a free radical scavenger and activator of histone deacetylase (Shimazu et al., 2013; Kong et al., 2017; Wang et al., 2017) and then move on to discuss the plethora of favorable biochemical changes in antioxidant and bioenergetic profiles resulting from the upregulation of nicotinamide adenine dinucleotide+ (NAD+) that has been repeatedly observed in the brains of animals and in humans following protracted ketosis or ketonemia (Grabacka et al., 2016b; Elamin et al., 2017, 2018a; Xin et al., 2018).
+The physiological role of all the molecules discussed above is de-